 Description

-A comforting Japanese-inspired dumpling soup made with tender gyoza simmered in a savory broth with garlic, ginger, and fresh vegetables.
+A nourishing Japanese-inspired dumpling soup made with tender gyoza simmered in a savory broth with garlic, ginger, and fresh vegetables.
 Quick, versatile, and perfect for a weeknight dinner.

 Ingredients

-1 teaspoon chili oil or red pepper flakes (optional)
+- 1 teaspoon hot oil or red pepper flakes (optional)

 Instructions